jason-erb/jason-erb.com/cv/jason-erb.md

 ##### **Senior Software Developer** | November 2008 \- September 2009

 * **Technologies:** C++, Boost, TTL SDKs, MFC, C\#, XNA, WCF, Lidgren, ActionScript, Windows, Xbox
-* Created the BrainModder neurofeedback training software system for improving mind focus
+* Created the BrainModder neurofeedback software system for improving mind focus
-* Developed networked games for BrainModder, controlled by the brain via real-time EEG and EMG data
+* Developed networked games for BrainModder, controlled by the brain via real-time EEG and EMG data, to train the mind away from “busy brain” and into more desired brain activity

 #### **Hummingbird** | Kingston ON CA